crashkonijn/GOAP/Package/Documentation/Classes/AgentBehaviour.md

 It is also possible to make an action perform while moving, see the `MoveMode` on the `ActionConfig`.

+### Distance multiplier
+In general the best actions to perform are the fastest way to reach a goal.
+In that case the cost of an action is probably equal to the time for it to complete.
+If that's the case than the distance value used in the heuristics should be divided by the move speed of an agent as well.

+If you use `SetDistanceMultiplierSpeed(float speed)` to set the (max / average) speed of an agent, the planner will more accurately determine the best action to perform.

 ## Methods

 ### SetGoal